How does HDR work on TV? HDR vs SDR vs Resolution Explained.

 The color accuracy, on the other hand, makes the reds, blues and greens deeper and brighter, thus bringing out great details on the screen.

-Premium TVs generally have high contrast and color accuracy.
+Premium 4K TVs generally have high contrast and a high color volume.
 Therefore, they can perform very well in HDR.

-This all is true provided that the source is also delivering HDR content.
+That said, these are all true only if the source is also delivering HDR content.

 Only the TV can’t do it without HDR content

-Thus, watching HDR content on a true HDR-compatible TV will give you a true HDR experience.
+Thus, watching HDR content on a true HDR-compatible TV, having high peak brightness and high contrast ratio will give you a true HDR experience.

 SDR vs HDR